This topic describes how to purchase a backup schedule in Database Backup (DBS). You can use the backup schedule to back up and restore databases.

-Data source type The engine of the database to be backed up.
+Data Source Type The engine of the database to be backed up.

 DBS provides a variety of backup features for different database engines.
 See Database engines and features before you purchase a backup schedule.

-- To ensure fast backup and restore of specific database instances, such as database instances in the production environment, we recommend that you select the xlarge or large specification for better backup and restore performance.
+- To ensure fast backup and restore of specific database instances, such as database instances in the production environment, we recommend that you select the xlarge or large specifications for better backup and restore performance.